VictorUmunna/Car-Price-Prediction/README.md

 * **Linear Regression**, **Ridge Regression**, **Random Forest Regressor**, **Ada Boost Regressor** and **Support Vector Regressor** models were all built.
 * **Root mean squared error (RMSE)** which is the square root of the sum of the difference between the true value and the predicted value was the metric used to evaluate the performance of the model.
 * The **CatBoost Regressor** model has the best performance and it was hypertuned using GridSearchCV to improve the performance.
-* The model was tested on new data and it gave a good output.
+* The model was tested on new data and it predicted a good price.

 A flask web app is currently under construction